This is a sister article of Singing the Psalms with a Seven String Lyre

 What about the hymn?

-iBreviary usually has a hymn that is written in Long Meter.
-If you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8.
+Both iBreviary and Universalis usually have a hymn that is written in Long Meter.
+In iBreviary if you scroll to the end of a hymn you will see the tune's name followed by the letters LM or the numbers 8 8 8 8.

 An example of Long Meter is the Doxology or Old 100th (Praise God from whom all blessings flow...).

-I have two personal favorite Long Meter tunes which I use for practically every hymn in iBreviary.
+I have two personal favorite Long Meter tunes which work very well with iBreviary and Universalis.
 One is Tallis' Canon and the other is Winchester New.
 Both of these are simple, dignified, and easy to remember.
 In case you don't know them, I have made simple mp3 piano demos of both:

 I think it would be easy enough to learn these tunes by heart on a 10 string lyre.
 You could even pencil the notes on a special tablature sheet which I mention in the next section.